 The Cold War

 I think this is where the real magic starts to happen as each country develops is doctrine.
-Late in the 1940s, the US started attaching 4x optics to the venerable M1 Garand.
+Late in the 1940s, the US began attaching 4x optics to the M1 Garand.
 This model, the M1C, saw service through Korea.
 By the end of the Korean conflict, we switched to a follow-on model known as the M1D.